-My sister had met Jane though her work with the Scottish Government and was impressed with what she had to share.
-There has been much more recognition in recent years about childhood experiences and their affect on our health and wellbeing in our adult lives.
-Jane has done an amazing job in bringing all the research and information available on ACEs to the attention of policy makers and the general public as a whole.
-Through my work in CranioSacral Therapy, I have seen first hand how our childhood experiences influence us as adults.
+My sister had met Jane through her work with the Scottish Government and was impressed with what she had to share.
+There has been much more recognition in recent years about childhood experiences and their effect on our health and wellbeing in our adult lives.
+Jane has done an amazing job in bringing all the research and information available on ACEs to the attention of policymakers and the general public as a whole.
+Through my work in CranioSacral Therapy, I have seen firsthand how our childhood experiences influence us as adults.

 Meeting Jane gave me a new perspective on my passion about compassionate touch, and speaking about it.
 I was interviewed by my friend, Lauren Doko, last week as part of our Empowered Parenting online class.
 Our interview was titled, How Touch Can Enhance & Deepen Connections in Your Family.
 My hope is that we can have the discussion about touch in a way that is open and brings less fear.
 After the interview, a friend shared with me that she had been speaking with one of her friends whose son did not like being hugged by his teacher as it made him uncomfortable.